TXT872/mteucb/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# mteucb：Uniform Confidence Band for the Marginal Treatment Function (tative).
+# mteucb：Uniform Confidence Band for the Marginal Treatment Function (tentative).

 <!-- badges: start -->
 <!-- badges: end -->